jspresso/sjs-doc/generated/SJSdocFront.md

 + **extend** : `security`
-+ **Inherited properties ** : `permId, grantedRoles, booleanWritabilityGates, rolesWritabilityGates, enumWritabilityGates, regexWritabilityGates`
++ **Inherited properties ** : `permId, grantedRoles, booleanWritabilityGates, booleanReadabilityGates, rolesWritabilityGates, rolesReadabilityGates, enumWritabilityGates, enumReadabilityGates, regexWritabilityGates, regexReadabilityGates`

 This descriptor is an internal s SJS descriptor which is never used by the application.It s used by SJS to factorize commons properties for desktop views.